bluehawk27/medmento_final/README.md

 ####Front end

 This file holds view templates that allows you to interact with the rails api.
+You can run these locally on your machine by launching the index.html in a browser.

 The rails api must be up and running for the files to interact with the app.
 Please refer to the Medmento-api file README for instructions to launch the backend.